Ever heard about the river Alta in Norway? – well the Kola river is almost equivalent to Alta in size of fish caught.

 There are several ways to fly to Murmansk!

-One and the most comfortable one is to fly to Helsinki on a Friday night for an overnight stay at a Helsinki airport hotel.
+The most comfortable one is to fly to Helsinki on a Friday night for an overnight stay at a Helsinki airport hotel.
 On the Saturday there is a direct flight to Murmansk on which we can reserve a seat for you.

 Arriving to Murmansk, our staff will be waiting for you when you come through the passport control.
 You will be driven directly to the Kola river lodge by car.